-At the start of this new legislative mandate for the Parliament and the Commission, European publishers call on the European institutions to support a vibrant publishing sector, the leading cultural industry in Europe, ensuring that we can continue to freely publish a wide variety of books, and guaranteeing freedom of expression, a plurality of opinions and our democratic values.
+At the eve of the 2024 elections, European publishers call on the European Parliament to uphold a vibrant publishing sector, the largest cultural industry in Europe, ensuring that we can continue to freely publish a wide variety of books, guaranteeing freedom of expression, a plurality of opinions and our democratic values.

 It is essential that citizens can freely choose the books they wish to read, whether for pleasure, information or education.
-The ability of publishers to freely publish is a value essential to our democracy, cultural diversity, and freedom of expression.
-The right conditions, which were listed in the EP report on the Future of the European book sector (A9-0257/2023) adopted by 513 MEPs in September 2023, must be in place for the publishing sector to remain a vital and responsible actor in the democratic and cultural life of every European citizen.
-With a positive legislative environment, the sector will be well equipped to pursue its missions to educate, inform, and entertain European citizens.
+The ability of publishers to freely publish is an essential value to our democracy, cultural diversity, and freedom of expression.
+The right conditions must be in place for the publishing sector to remain a vital and responsible actor in the democratic and cultural life of every European citizen.
+The European Parliament in September 2023 adopted a Report on the Future of the European Book Sector which lists many measures that would support books and reading in Europe.
+Some of them are listed in this Manifesto.